 Do you want to grace the cover of a magazine or star in a commercial?
-Well, senior modeling agencies are looking for you.
-The senior modeling trend is driven by the $2-trillion spending power of baby boomers born between 1946 and 1964, who make up 26% of the population, as stated in L.A.
-Times.
-If you've always wanted to be a model, Jenna Adams, Agency Director of Reinhard Model and Talent Agency in Philadelphia, PA, offers some insight and tips on how to get started, the right attitude to have, scams to avoid and more.
+If so, senior modeling agencies may be looking for you.
+The senior modeling trend is driven by the $2-trillion spending power of baby boomers born between 1946 and 1964.
+If you've always wanted to be a model, Jenna Adams, Agency Director of Reinhard Model and Talent Agency in Philadelphia, PA, offers insight and tips on working in this growing industry.

 The Forecast for Mature Male and Female Models Is Bright

 When it comes to promoting a product, savvy marketers have become wise to the fact that the promotion of a brand is not one size fits all.
-Companies interested in targeting the boomer market have been promoting their products and brands with the use of mature models.
-From fashion to medical related products and beauty products, the demand within the senior market is steadily growing.
+Companies interested in targeting the Boomer market have been promoting their products and brands with the use of mature models.
+From fashion to hair to medical-related products and beauty products, the demand within the senior market is steadily growing.
 According to PRB.org, the number of Americans ages 65 and older is projected to more than double from 46 million today to over 98 million by 2060.
 Within this market, those in the labor force, are projected to rise further by 2022.
 Overall, as the boomer market continues to grow, they will hold a significant amount of the buying power.

 Consequently, the demand for boomer models is promising within a wide range of industries.
 "There is a great deal of financial and pharmaceutical companies in particular that are looking to hire 'boomer' models," says Jenna.

 Types of Modeling for Mature Models

 While planning your modeling goals, you will need to consider the various types of media you would like to pursue.
 While there are several industries, products, and brands that exist within the senior modeling world, take into consideration the type of work you would like to do: